scholarslab/digital-collect-toolkit/docs/omeka-setup/omeka-admin.md

 For more details on reCaptcha settings, see the related [Omeka Documentation](https://omeka.org/classic/docs/Admin/Settings/ReCaptcha/){:target="_blank"}.

-For more information on additonal site security settings, see [here](https://omeka.org/classic/docs/Admin/Settings/Security_Settings/){:target="_blank"}.
+For more information on additional site security settings, see [here](https://omeka.org/classic/docs/Admin/Settings/Security_Settings/){:target="_blank"}.

 ## Customizing Site Navigation